ledgetech/ledge/README.md

 Specifies, in seconds, how far past expiry to serve stale cached content if the origin returns an error.

-If set to `nil` then this is determined from the [stale-if-error](http://tools.ietf.org/html/rfc5861) Cache-Control extension.
+This can be overriden by the request using the [stale-if-error](http://tools.ietf.org/html/rfc5861) Cache-Control extension.

 ### cache_key_spec